Seelge/TrackballScroll/README.md

 This software has been tested with a *Logitech Trackman Marble*(tm) and *Microsoft Windows 8.1* and *7*.
 When using this program with a driver software that allows customization of the button behavior, make sure to set the X-Buttons to default behavior.
 E.g. with a *Logitech Trackman Marble*, make sure to set the buttons 3 and 4 to `default` button behaviour and not `back`/`Universal Scroll`.

+The program displays an empty console window while it is running.